nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![Ui](images/SampleBuySellCommand2.PNG)

-> <div markdown="span" class="alert alert-primary">:bulb: Tip: If you use the "buy" or "sell" command while the "Client List Panel" has more than one client, you will not be able to see the addition.<br/>Use the "view" command to see it.</div>
+> <div markdown="span" class="alert alert-primary">:bulb: Tip: If you use the "buy" or "sell" command while the "Client List Panel" has more than one client, you will not be able to see the addition.<br/>Use the [view](#viewing-a-client-view) command to see it.</div>

 [Back to Table of Contents](#table-of-contents)